How Your Attorney Makes Money (And Why It Matters to Your Case)

 - Did they explain what work they would actually do, or just describe themselves?

-A consultation where you leave with more questions than answers isn't a red flag — it's honesty.
+A consultation where you leave with more questions than answers isn't a red flag.
+It's honesty.
 Criminal defense is complex.
-A consultant who tells you everything will be fine in 20 minutes either hasn't thought hard about your case or isn't being straight with you.
+A consultant who tells you everything will be fine after a brief meeting either hasn't thought hard about your case or isn't being straight with you.

 Every state bar association publishes data on attorney discipline.
-In state after state, year after year, the leading complaint category is the same: attorneys not returning client calls.
+In state after state, year after year, one of the leading complaint categories is consistently the same: attorneys not returning client calls.

 Not incompetence.
 Not fraud.
 Not malpractice.
 The number-one thing that prompts defendants to file formal bar complaints is their attorney not picking up the phone.